svanderbleek/twpgtwp/README.md

 > Wherever you encounter a general-purpose computer system, you will find a chain of one or more dynamic loaders, the first of which is known as a bootloader.
 As a system pulls itself into a state of usefulness and readiness, a tree-shaped chain of loaders are invoked rooted by the kickoff bootloader, each loading one or more binary images some of which are themselves loaders, occasionally branching when multiple distinct processors need initialization.
 Loaders are the centerpiece of the chain of trust, but few have a deep understanding of the bootloading process and even fewer have developed a bootloader or a general-purpose loader from scratch.
 Loaders are similar to electricity in that they are ubiquitous, in a relatively transparent and seemingly-magical way, but folks will lunge for their pitchforks if they stop working.
 A dynamic loader’s primary objective is to breath life into a static and inanimate binary image so that it can takeover and execute on its own in whatever environment is setup for it by the loader

+>  In the following years, the paradigm of Organic Computing was explored in a series of research projects, and in 2011, this work has been nicely summarized in the book Organic Computing, edited by Müller-Schloer et al. [49].Kramer et al. [50] proposed a two level monitoring approach to self-awareness.
+The low-level monitoring is based on counting events such as cache misses, fault occurrences, or performance counters.
+In principle, any event that can be counted can be subject to this mechanism.
+The monitor can be programmed during operation to associate any type of event with event-IDs allowing for flexibility with respect to the kind of events under observation.
+High-level monitoring uses the event counts for state classification to reflect relevant information about the systems performance and state.
+Since event grouping and limited event abstraction is possible, the resulting system can be considered rudimentarily self-aware

 ## Soup

 * Nail: A Practical Interface Generator for Data Formats